logzio/logz-docs/README.md

 TODO update ECS instructions
-TODO find all uses of listener.logz.io and listener-eu.logz.io and make sure we're talking about the new regions page TODO find `##### Parameters` and see if it makes sense to change to `{: .inline-heading }` -->
+TODO find all uses of listener.logz.io and listener-eu.logz.io and make sure we're talking about the new regions page TODO find `##### Parameters` and see if it makes sense to change to `{: .inline-heading }` TODO go through log shipping and make sure params follow this order:
+  - Required params at the top of the list
+  - Token, followed by listener URL.
+If listener isn't required, put it immediately after required params.
+  - Log type immediately after
+-->